Shape-based Evaluation of Epidemic Forecasts: Experiments

 \subsection{Shapelet Representation Analysis}

-To compute the shapelet space representation we defined the flatness by setting $m_0 = 0$ and $\beta = -\log(0.1)/\theta$.
-Here $\theta$ is the maximum average of the absolute value of slope over 4-week vectors observed until Jun 28, 2020, for the given time-series of cases or deaths.
+To compute the shapelet-space representation, we defined the flatness by setting $m_0 = 0$ and $\beta = -\log(0.1)/\theta$.
+Here, for the given time-series of cases or deaths, $\theta$ is the maximum average of the absolute value of the slope over 4-week vectors observed until Jun 28, 2020, for the given time-series of cases or deaths.
 This results in flatness of a shape with average absolute slope $m$ to be $(0.1)^{m/\theta}$.
-The motivation behind this choice was that by June 28, 2020, the US states had already seen an uptick in cases and deaths and we used the highest rate of change as a base slope $\theta$ that should get a low flatness value.
+The motivation behind this choice was that by June 28, 2020, the US states had already seen an uptick in cases and deaths.
+We used the highest rate of change up to this day as a base slope $\theta$ that should get a low flatness value.
 Due to this choice, for any future slope $m = \theta$, the flatness will be evaluated as 0.1.
 One may select a different set of $m_0$ and $\beta$ to fit their definition of what should be considered ``flat''.
 Other reasonable choices of $m_0$ and $\beta$ did not affect the conclusions of the experiments.

-We computed the shapelet space representation of the ground truth and identified the dimension with the highest value.
+We computed the shapelet-space representation of the ground truth and identified the dimension with the highest value.
 This is annotated in Figure~\ref{fig:CA_annot}.
-For instance, a label $D$ indicates that over the shape of the next four weeks has the highest value in the dimension corresponding to ``Decreasing'' in the shapelet-space representation.
+For instance, a label $D$ indicates that the shape of the next four weeks has the highest value in the dimension corresponding to ``Decreasing'' in the shapelet-space representation.
 Observe that the annotations seem reasonable.
 There are certain parts where the annotations switch quickly, e.g., a sequence of ``N''(Near peak) and ``I'' (Increase) at the beginning of the time-series.
 However, the overall representations at these points are very similar to each other with small differences at ``N'' and ``I'' dimensions.
 To demonstrate this we define trend continuity (TC) -- a measure of how similar one shape is to the previous shape in the time-series.
 Mathematically, we find the cosine similarity between consecutive shapes:

 Here, $\mathbf{g}(t)$ is the ground truth shape determined by the vector of four elements (cases or deaths) at time $t+1, \dots, t+4$.
 Observe that at the early part of the time-series, while the annotations change, the trend continuity remains close to 1.
 We also observe that the trend continuity falls as the time-series goes through changes in trends.